Skip to the main content

 • Minimum Education 4 years post-secondary

 The minimum requirement for toxicologists is an appropriate bachelor’s degree.
-Most toxicologists have advanced (master’s or doctoral) degrees in toxicology or a related area.
+Most toxicologists have advanced (master’s or doctoral) degrees in toxicology or a related area such as chemistry.
 In general, a doctoral (PhD) degree is required to direct and administer research programs.
-It’s also needed to teach at colleges or universities.
+It’s also needed to direct large toxicology laboratories or to teach at colleges or universities.

 Different specializations require different academic backgrounds.
 Medical or veterinary toxicologists may need to become physicians or veterinarians first.
 After that, they can take advanced training in toxicology.
 To learn more about related education programs, see the Family Physician and Veterinarian occupational profiles.

 Toxicology is an interdisciplinary science.
-It draws from diverse fields.
+This means it draws from diverse fields.
 These include biology, chemistry, biochemistry, pharmacology, mathematics, physiology, pathology, immunology, and genetics.

 In Canada, degree programs in toxicology are often interdisciplinary programs.
 They may be offered jointly by more than one faculty or department at the same post-secondary school.
 Admission requirements for bachelor’s degree programs therefore vary.
 In general, they include a high school diploma with 30-level courses in English, chemistry, biology, and math.